-SARAS, to be fully implemented and operational, requires the development of new technologies in terms of: Perception & Decisional Autonomy, Cognitive Control, Advanced Planning & Navigation and Human-Robot Interaction.
+SARAS project to be fully implemented and operational requires the development of new technologies in terms of: Perception & Decisional Autonomy, Cognitive Control, Advanced Planning & Navigation and Human-Robot Interaction.

 - The Perception module takes care of understanding the complexity of the surgical area, by reconstructing, labelling and tracking all its elements as observed by the available sensors;